 The scope can integrate the waveform to produce an accurate RMS result:

-RMS voltage shown in upper right
+RMS voltage is shown in the upper right

 ((42.4 - 0.7) / 2) = 20.85